 1. Mix the breadcrumbs and milk

-Combine the breadcrumbs and milk and set aside for 5 minutes
+Combine the breadcrumbs and milk and set aside for 5 minutes.

 2. Mix the remaining ingredients together

-Add the remaining ingredients to the breadcrumb mixture and incorporate with your hands
+Add the remaining ingredients to the breadcrumb mixture and incorporate with your hands.

-3. Form the meatballs
+3. Form

-Roll the mixture into even ping-pong ball sized balls.
+Roll the mixture into even ping-pong ball-sized balls.

 Serving suggestions:

-- Spaghetti and marinara sauce: this is my favourite and the most traditional way to enjoy meatballs.
+- Spaghetti and marinara sauce: this is my favorite and the most traditional way to enjoy meatballs.
 One batch of my Easy Marinara Sauce recipe produces the perfect amount of sauce for these turkey meatballs.
 You can also serve them with ready-made sauce if you are in a hurry.
 Either way, make sure you grate plenty of fresh parmesan on top.

-- Courgetti / zoodles and marinara sauce: for a healthier version of the above
+- Courgetti / zoodles and marinara sauce: for a healthier version of the above.

 - Ensure the meatballs are cooked through before serving - I always cut into one to check that the meat is no longer pink.
 The internal temperature should be 75°C or 165°F.

 Meatballs freeze well so are ideal for batch cooking.
-Cooked meatballs will also keep in the fridge for up to 3 days.
+Cooked meatballs will also keep in the fridge for up to 3 days and can be frozen cooked or raw for up to 3 months.

-Meatballs can be frozen cooked or raw for up to 3 months.
 My preference is to freeze the cooked meatballs in marinara sauce and reheat in a saucepan or the microwave.
 It's worth making a large batch and storing a few portions in the freezer for speedy weeknight dinners.

 Print

-Turkey Italian Meatballs
+Ground Turkey Meatballs

 - Prep Time: 25